Guides

 The resulting number is then divided by the useful life of the equipment in years.
 The result is the yearly depreciation expense that can be used for tax purposes.

-There are two main tax benefits for solar panels: the federal investment tax credit and the solar renewable energy credit.
+Two main tax benefits apply to solar panels: the federal investment tax credit (ITC) and the solar renewable energy credit (SREC).

-In addition, many states offer additional tax benefits for solar panels.
-For example, California offers a property tax exemption for solar panels installed on your primary residence.
+Many states offer extra incentives too.
+California, for example, has a property tax exemption for solar panels on your primary residence.

 Tax Cuts and Jobs Act (TCJA)